awsdocs/amazon-transcribe-developer-guide/doc_source/charsets.md

 | n | 006E | ʑ | 0291 |
 | o | 006F | ʔ | 0294 |
 | oː | 006F 02D0 |   |   |

+**Tip**
+If your custom vocabulary contains hiragana or katakana characters in the `SoundsLike` field and you're not getting the accuracy you want, try replacing these characters with lowercase romaji characters\.

 ## Korean character set<a name="char-korean"></a>